-Have you tried any of these other websites similar to eBay?
+Have you tried any of these other alternative websites?
 How good (or bad) was your experience?
 Are there any other shopping or auction websites that you like to use, and that you think our users would like to know about, too?
 Let us know in the comments below.

 Learn how to use